-This is expected to be the most cost-efficient approach for Member States and bidders alike.
-The Commission considers that a common platform also best ensures respect of the principles of non-discrimination, transparency and simplicity, provides the best guarantees for full, fair and equitable access to small and medium sized enterprises covered by the EU ETS and small emitters, and best minimises the risk of market abuse.
+This is the most cost-efficient approach for Member States and bidders alike.
+The Commission considers that a common platform also best ensures respect of the principles of non-discrimination, transparency and simplicity, provides the best guarantees for full, fair and equitable access to small and medium sized enterprises and small emitters covered by the EU ETS, and best minimises the risk of market abuse.

 Following a competitive tender procedure carried out under a joint procurement agreement , the Commission and 24 Member States appointed the EEX as the transitional common auction platform for these Member States.
+Following its accession, Croatia joined the joint procurement agreement and the contract with EEX.
 The three EEA-EFTA states will also contract EEX for the auctioning of their allowances.

-Germany has appointed the EEX as its auction platform and has launched the tender procedure for the appointment of its successor.
-The UK has appointed ICE Futures Europe (ICE) in London as its auction platform.
+Germany appointed the EEX as its auction platform.
+The UK appointed ICE Futures Europe (ICE) in London as its auction platform.
 These appointments have been approved through amendments to the Auctioning Regulation following verification by the Commission that the platforms satisfy the rules of the Regulation and the objectives of the ETS Directive.

 The Commission and all Member States also have a joint procurement agreement for appointing an auction monitor to monitor and report on the auctions conducted on all platforms as set out in Article 25 of the Auctioning Regulation.

 Two procurement procedures were launched in 2012 and 2013 respectively, but the contract could not be awarded.
 More information can be found on the contracts and grants webpage.
 The Commission and the Member States are currently assessing their options.

 Joint procurement procedures